 If you are growing your plants during winter you’ll need to keep your tent warmer, especially at night since the natural temperature will drop dramatically.

-Low temperature can cause a number of problems.
-Seed germination requires temperatures between 65—75°F—obviously it will be easier to germinate during spring or summer, this sometimes isn’t possible.
-Low temperatures stunt germination, but it also stunts growth throughout the life of cannabis: at temperatures below 65°F the plant will slow its growth, and at temperatures below 59°F. your plant will stop growing all together.
+Low temperatures can cause a number of problems.
+Seed germination requires temperatures between 65—75°F—obviously, it will be easier to germinate during spring or summer, but this sometimes isn’t possible.
+Low temperatures stunt germination, but it also stunts growth throughout the life of cannabis: at temperatures below 65°F the plant will slow its growth, and at temperatures below 59°F. your plant will stop growing altogether.

 Once a cannabis plant has been affected, it will take about 2-3 weeks for it to return to a normal growth cycle.
 Naturally, you don’t want this to happen.
 It will not only waste your time but also reduce your yields overall.

-Here are some ideas for control temperature in your tent up:
+Here are some ideas for controlling the temperature in your tent:

 This helps plants because in cold weather water and minerals can condense in the soil and when this happens it becomes more difficult for your plants to absorb water and nutrients from the soil.
 Heat mats can be used to warm the soil even after germination.